opsfolio/docs.opsfolio.com/src/content/docs/compliance-processes/introduction/intro.md

 Non-compliance can result in severe penalties, including:

 - **Fines:** Regulatory bodies can impose substantial fines for non-compliance.
-For example, GDPR fines can reach up to 4% of annual global turnover or €20 million, whichever is higher.
+For example, GDPR fines can reach up to 4% of annual global turnover or €20 million[^1], whichever is higher.
 - **Legal Action:** Organizations may face lawsuits from affected parties, leading to legal costs and potential settlements.
 - **Reputational Damage:** Non-compliance can damage an organization's reputation, leading to loss of customer trust and business opportunities.